egeozgul/OpenSource-3D-Printer/README.md

 # Custom-FDM-3D-Printer

 This is a large scale FDM 3D printer that I have built completely from scratch.
 The aim of this project is to provide a comprehensive open-source design, enabling anyone to construct their own large-scale 3D printer of any size.
+STL Files and documentation will be provided soon.

 https://github.com/user-attachments/assets/d19236c7-ed1c-4f23-9ddf-4e6e3ed9852e